BALTIC-AMERICAN

 Apply

 Thank you for your interest in applying to the Baltic-American Freedom Foundation (BAFF) Dialogue program.
-You must complete the application in its entirety and submit all required documents by the published deadline - September 15, 2024.
-Please review the application checklist.
+You must complete the application in its entirety and email your application materials to BAFFINFO@CIEE.ORG by the published deadline of January 15, 2025.

-2. PROJECT PROPOSAL.
 In a separate document, describe, in free format, the rationale for both the topic and the speaker.
 Provide a brief explanation of the benefit to be gained by both your organization and the speaker.
-Include a description of any associated events, such as workshops or student seminars.
-Provide a media and publicity plan for the event describing the media opportunities for your organization, your guest speaker and for the sponsors, e.g., interviews and event coverage.
+Include a description of the speaker’s agenda and any associated events, such as meetings, workshops or student seminars.
+Provide a media and publicity plan for the event describing the media opportunities for your organization, your guest speaker and the sponsor - Baltic-American Freedom Foundation, e.g., interviews and event coverage.
 Finally, describe the criteria you will use to evaluate the outcome of the event.

 3. U.S. SPEAKER’S CV